teorth/estimates/docs/tactics.md

+# Tactics

+Tactics are methods to transform a given proof state into zero or more further proof states.
+Tactics are used via the following methods (for a given `ProofAssistant` `p`):

+## `p.use(tactic:Tactic)`

+Apply a tactic to the current goal, which typically will be built as via constructor from one of the subclasses of `Tactic`.
+Note: if one has somehow navigated (e.g., via `p.go_back()`) to a node in the proof tree that was already treated by some existing tactic, then `p.use()` will overwrite that tactic with a new one.

+## `p.all_goals_use(tactic:Tactic)`

+Apply a tactic to all "sorried" goals.

 # List of tactics

-Tactics are methods to transform a given proof state into zero or more further proof states.
-They will normally be called by the `use()` method of `ProofAssistant`.

 The proof assistant is designed to be easily extensible by the addition of further tactics.
 Please feel free to suggest or contribute ideas for such tactics.